rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

    }

-This hook assigns serial number (tnum) and modeling namespace (context) to the new taks.
+This hook assigns serial number (tnum) and modeling namespace (context) to the new tasks.
 It allocates :term:`TSEM` event structure for task_alloc event characteristics and stores task_alloc related characteristics to it.
 If the new task has valid id it increments reference count for the task.
 Afterwards, the hook models the event --- deciding to deny or permit the operation --- and